Financial-Times/ui-style-guide/index.md

 ##Overlays

 FT.com currently uses a series of legacy overlay styles.
 Do not in any circumstances reproduce any of these legacy overlays.
+Code can be retrieved from <a href="http://registry.origami.ft.com/components/o-overlay">Origami o-overlay component.</a>

 ###Content inside overlays

-Always put buttons in bottom right.
+Use the o-typography component to create text inside an overlay.
+Buttons should always appear aligned in bottom right as per the example below.

-<iframe height="400" frameborder='0' width="100%" src='http://membership.ft.com/-ui-style-guide/overlay1.html'></iframe>
+<iframe height='500' frameborder='0' width="100%" src='comps/overlay1.html'></iframe>

 ###Barrier Overlay
 Users who arrive at the FT and haven't registered their email will get a barrier overlay. these overlays contain marketing information explaining why they cannot see the page content and paywall information with subscription information.